 Millicent goes into a depression during the ensuing days, sometimes noticing signs that her sister, or perhaps her sister’s ghost, are still around the house.
 Sounds of tap dancing upstairs, clothes of Marion’s appearing in the closest, smoked cigarettes in ashtrays (Marion smoked but Millicent doesn’t).

 William Jason (Dane Clark), a property developer who is a mutual acquaintance of Millicent’s friend Sam (Christopher Connelly) visits to try to persuade Millicent to sell him the house.
 It will benefit his business interests and hopefully, he suggests, it will help her to move beyond the constant reminders of her late sister.

 Once in the studio, Millicent finds a noose at the ready and hears Marion’s voice urging her to put her neck into it.
-The pull on Millicent is powerful, but the breaks the spell at the last moment before carrying out the act.
+The pull on Millicent is powerful, but she breaks the spell at the last moment before she can carry out the act.

 She is startled to find developer William Jason in the studio.
 He demands that Millicent hand over a series of letters that he wrote to Marion.
 Somehow, Millicent knows where these letters are, in a nearby chest in the attic.
 She produces the stack of letters—and also a revolver—just in the nick of time as Jason lunges for her throat.

 Just after she announces, “no you don’t, Billy, not again.
 This time I’m ready for you!” she guns Jason down.